tristantudorof/Case-Study-Analyzing-Customer-Churn-in-Power-BI/README.md

 <img width="1329" height="563" alt="Screenshot 2025-12-22 at 9 39 23 PM" src="https://github.com/user-attachments/assets/9c286e47-ec54-442f-9381-7d4dc75712ec" />

-Next, I'll add different gradients of color so it's easy to spot states with a higher churn rate.
+Next, I'll add different color gradients so it's easy to spot states with a higher churn rate.

 To do this i add a conditional format